This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 Once you have your first WordPress website up and running you can start adding content.

 As mentioned in the planning phase you can use certain tools to discover opportunities for what keywords to target with your content.
+You can use the same tools for tips on what content to write.

 I use these tools both to get ideas for what to write about in the first place and also for what sub-topics the content should cover.